substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 ## Or List Equality Expression

 A specialized structure that is often used is a large list of possible values.
 In SQL, these are typically large IN lists.
-They can composed of one or more fields.
+They can be composed from one or more fields.
 There are two common patterns, single value and multi value.
-In pseudo code they are represented as:
+In pseudocode they are represented as:

 ```
 Single Value: